thaliaarchi/notes/topics/unexpected_turing.md

 ## Subsets of programming languages

-- C99 variable-length arrays: A subset of C99, “disembodied C”, with only VLA length expressions and functions with empty bodies, parameters, and forward declarations.
+- C variable-length arrays: A subset of C99, “disembodied C”, with only VLA length expressions and functions with empty bodies, parameters, and forward declarations.
   - [MD5, SHA-256, and Conway’s Game of Life](https://lemon.rip/w/c99-vla-tricks/)